kronostechnologies/docker-init-entrypoint/README.md

 ## Troubleshoot
 ### Error `/usr/local/bin/entrypoint.sh: line 15: ps: command not found`
 Some base image such as debian "-slim" variant does not come with `ps` installed.
 Entrypoint needs `ps` to list remaining process so it can terminate them.
-Install ps with `apt-get update && apt-get install procps -y` in your image.
+Install ps with `apt update && apt install procps -y` in your image.